Cabal ministry: Split and fall

-The Cabal began to split in 1672, particularly over the autocratic nature of the King's Royal Declaration of Indulgence, the financing of the Third Anglo-Dutch War, and Britain's relationship with France.
+The Cabal began to split in 1672, particularly over the autocratic nature of the King's Royal Declaration of Indulgence, the financing of the Third Anglo-Dutch War, and England's relationship with France.
 Personal rivalries and a conflict over foreign policy between Buckingham and Arlington escalated.
-The Ministry became very unpopular, characterised by arbitrary rule; the public saw them as "untrustworthy, venal and self-seeking, their eyes always on the main chance".
+The ministry became very unpopular, characterised by arbitrary rule; the public saw them as "untrustworthy, venal and self-seeking, their eyes always on the main chance".
 Towards the end of the year, Ashley, now the Earl of Shaftesbury, became Lord Chancellor, leaving Treasury matters to Clifford and the Exchequer to Duncombe.
 He pressed publicly for greater reform of government, taking the side of the Opposition against his colleagues and the King.
-Clifford resigned over the in-fighting and retired from public life: as an open Roman Catholic he would, in any case, have been debarred by the Test Act of 1673 from holding office in the future.
+Clifford resigned over the in-fighting and retired from public life: as an open Roman Catholic he would, in any case, have been debarred by the Test Act 1673 from holding office in the future.
 Shaftesbury was replaced by Viscount Osborne, soon to become Earl of Danby, in the summer of 1673, on the recommendation of Buckingham and Clifford.
 Danby immediately established his authority over the remaining members of the Cabal.
 Buckingham's feud with Arlington saw him leak the details of the Treaty of Dover and fall from favour in 1674.
 Arlington survived as Southern Secretary until September of that year.
 Lauderdale retained his position and his relatively autonomous power in Scotland, becoming an enemy of Shaftesbury.
-Shaftesbury began to agitate against Charles and his brother, the Duke of York, later James II; he briefly returned to government in the Privy Council Ministry and took a lead in forming the partisan group that would eventually become known as the Whigs.
+Shaftesbury began to agitate against Charles and his brother, the Duke of York, later James II; he briefly returned to government in the Privy Council ministry and took a lead in forming the partisan group that would eventually become known as the Whigs.

-The Cabal was later called by Lord Macauley, British historian and Whig politician, "the first germ of the present system of government by a Cabinet".
+The Cabal was later called by Lord Macaulay, British historian and Whig politician, "the first germ of the present system of government by a Cabinet".